blaylockbk/SynopticPy/docs/_build/html/_sources/index.rst.txt

 .. note::
    **This is a work in progress.** I'm doing SynopticPy with the PyData theme and HRRR-B with the ReadTheDocs theme.

+If you have stumbled across this package, I hope it is useful to you or at least gives you some ideas.

+**Best of Luck 🍀**
+-Brian